muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Engagement_Content.rst

 * Report: **TBD**

-.. the downloadable report will have ? a title and some columns
+.. the downloadable report will have ? a title and some columns for counts

   You can download the %% report in comma-separated value format: click **Download CSV**.